Certified randomness in tight space

-The purity and indistinguishability of the generated photon are increased by inserting a polarizer and a Fabry-Perot etalon.
-The purity with the etalon (see Appendix \ref{app:ExpSetup}) is $g^{(2)}(0)\approx \SI{2.31(3)}{\%}$.
+The purity and indistinguishability of the generated photons are increased by inserting a polarizer and a Fabry-Perot etalon.
+The purity with the etalon (see Sup III.A) is $g^{(2)}(0)\approx \SI{2.31(3)}{\%}$.
 The Hong-Ou-Mandel (HOM) visibility is $\SI{93.09(4)}{\%}$.
 We can deduce from these measurements the photon mean wave-packet overlap $M_s=\SI{97.65(6)}{\%}$ \cite{Ollivier2021}.